osuprg/hospital-world/README.md

 ```

-## STAGE 2: Use LTL data in global planner
+### STAGE 2: Use LTL data in global planner

+Change the file parameter to point to the correct LTL data file

 #### Terminal 1
 ```